PlaceofYichen/Comment-Management-Simulator/README.md

 - allows 'superusers' (admins) to manage those comments;

-Please check the README.doc file for details.
+Check README.pdf for details and results.